 7 Cervical Cancer Risks Every Woman Needs to Know About

-There will be nearly 13,000 new cases of cervical cancer diagnosed in 2017, according to the American Cancer Society.
-If you have any of the following risk factors, you could be at risk of developing cervical cancer.
+There are about 13,000 new cases of cervical cancer diagnosed in the US each year, according to the American Cancer Society.
+If you have the following risk factors, you could be at risk of cervical cancer.

 You’ve had HPV

-Human papillomavirus is the number-one risk factor for developing cervical cancer, and it’s also one of the most common sexually transmitted diseases—about 80 percent of sexually active people are infected with HPV at some point in their lives.
+Human papillomavirus is the number-one risk factor for developing cervical cancer, and it’s also one of the most common sexually transmitted diseases—about 80 percent of sexually active people are infected with HPV at some point in their lives, according to Cleveland Clinic.
 “It’s pretty uncommon to find a cervix cancer that isn’t HPV-related,” says Robert DeBernardo, MD, a gynecologic oncologist at Cleveland Clinic in Cleveland, Ohio.
-There are more than 200 types of HPV but only a handful are considered “high risk” for leading to cervical cancer, with about 70 percent of cancer cases caused by just two of those types.
+There are more than 100 types of HPV but only a handful are considered “high risk” for leading to cervical cancer, with about 70 percent of cancer cases caused by just two of those types.
 The body clears up to 90 percent of HPV infections by itself without treatment, but sometimes it doesn’t and the virus is able to change the cells of the cervix; left untreated, this can advance to cancer.
-Don’t miss the 50 rampant cancer myths you need to stop believing.
+(Don’t miss the 50 cancer myths you need to stop believing.)

 You’ve taken birth control forever

-Taking birth control doesn’t at all mean you’ll someday develop cancer, but using oral contraceptives for five or more years was associated with an increased risk of cervical cancer, according to an analysis of 24 studies.
+Taking birth control doesn’t at all mean you’ll someday develop cancer, but using oral contraceptives for five or more years is linked to a slightly increased risk of cervical cancer, according to the National Cancer Institute.
 Women who stopped taking oral birth control tended to see that risk decline over time, regardless of how long they’d popped a pill before.
-Researchers think that hormones commonly used in birth control (like estrogen and progesterone) may make cervical cells more susceptible to HPV infection, affect their ability to clear the infection, or make it easier for HPV to cause abnormal cell changes.
+Researchers, including those who published a study in the journal PLOS ONE, think that hormones commonly used in birth control (like estrogen and progesterone) may make cervical cells more susceptible to HPV infection, affect their ability to clear the infection, or make it easier for HPV to cause abnormal cell changes.

 You’re a smoker